 My father introduced me to photography in conjunction with his love for hunting and fishing.
 My first Kodak Brownie in the 50's always traveled "up north" on weekends to our hunting camp or to fishing adventures in Canada.
-He also taught me how to use his Rolleiflex, Argus, Ziess Ikon, and other film cameras of the 50's and 60's.
+He also taught me how to use his Rolleiflex, Argus, Zeiss Ikon, and varied other film cameras of the 50's and 60's.

 My quest in photographic art initiated with a host of Nikon 35mm cameras, then moving to medium format and Hasselblad.

-Eventually, much encouraged by the writings of Fred Picker, I moved to large format black and white photography, I have owned and shot with 4x5, 5x7, and 8x10 view cameras over the years.
+Eventually, much encouraged by the writings of Fred Picker, I ventured into large format black and white photography, using 4x5, 5x7, and 8x10 view cameras over the years.
 Today, a Hasselblad 501CM remains my primary tool for producing art.
-I also occasionally have fun with the Harman Titan 4x5 Pinhole camera, Rolleicord Vb, and Agfa Isolette III with 3.5 Solinar.
+I also occasionally have fun with the Harman Titan 4x5 Pinhole camera, Rolleicord Vb, and Holga 120 WPC.

 Looking back, have also participated in a long relationship with Polaroid cameras, in particular, the venerable SX-70 for color work, both in the studio and outdoors.